How many separate times a day do you think you touch your phone? 20? 50? 100 if you’re super bored?

 1. Delete the biggest time sucker apps off your phone

 So I obviously need to be on Facebook nearly every day.
-I have blog, I have a business and I have two podcasts that rely on me being on Facebook.
+I have a blog, I have a business and I have two podcasts that rely on me being on Facebook.
 It would be almost a year ago now that I deleted the Facebook app from my phone and I can’t tell you how much of a difference it’s made to my life.
-I no longer default to picking up my phone if a webpage is taking longer than a nano second to load.
-I don’t mindlessly scroll through Facebook while I’m waiting at the post office and I don’t make myself feel sick on the tram because I can’t help but spend the whole of my 20 minute commute commenting on other people’s Facebook posts.
+I no longer default to picking up my phone if a webpage is taking longer than a nanosecond to load.
+I don’t mindlessly scroll through Facebook while I’m waiting at the post office and I don’t make myself feel sick on the tram because I can’t help but spend the whole of my 20-minute commute commenting on other people’s Facebook posts.
 At the moment Apple don’t allow you to block apps but if you’re an Android user, Offtime will actually stop you from accessing apps like Instagram and Facebook.
-If every time you pick up your phone, you don’t get that hit of Facebook dopamine, you’ll soon disassociate your phone with those kind of feelings.
+If every time you pick up your phone, you don’t get that hit of Facebook dopamine, you’ll soon disassociate your phone with those kinds of feelings.
 If I need to do a Facebook live crochet class or a lesson for Secret Bloggers’ Business, I just re-install the app for those events and delete it again when I’m done.
 Easy.